“I know that you can do all things;

 no purpose of yours can be thwarted.” — Job 42:2

 David Ben-Gurion, Israel’s first Prime Minister, once said, “In order to be a realist in Israel, you have to believe in miracles.”
 Perhaps he said so since he lived through one: the establishment of the state of Israel in 1948, just three years after the Nazis murdered six million defenseless Jews.
-In 1948, when the nation of Israel declared her independence, there was dancing in the streets.
+In 1948 when the United Nations voted to recognize the state of Israel, there was dancing in the streets.
 But as predicted, shortly after, there was war.

 No one expected the Jewish State to last more than a few months, but Israel pushed back the five Arab armies that attacked her in 1948 with nothing more than a few planes and some spirited fighters, many of them Holocaust survivors.